dwbzero/csv-tools/README.md

 * `csv-json` : Does a simplistic conversion of JSON to CSV.
 * `csv-prepend` : Insert a header row to a CSV stream.
 * `csv-print` : Converts CSV to fixed-with text which is helpful for reading CSV data in a terminal.
+* `csv-rejoin` : Expand a CSV list embedded in a CSV column as a nested outer join.
 * `csv-row2col` : Transposes "named rows" into columns
 * `csv-rowcalc` : Runs a python script for each row in a CSV stream.
     Can be used as a "field calculator".